 Suresh Prabhu predicts return of Modi

-Mangalore, Apr 16: Union Minister Suresh Prabhu has claimed the NDA government is set to return to power after the Lok Sabha polls as the people have faith in Prime Minister Narendra Modis development schemes in all sectors.
+Mangalore, Apr 16: Union Minister Suresh Prabhu has claimed the NDA government is set to return to power after the Lok Sabha polls as the people have faith in Prime Minister Narendra Modi's development schemes in all sectors.

 The Union Minister for Civil Aviation, Commerce and Industry, who is here to campaign for BJP candidate Nalin Kumar Kateel, said the Modi government had implemented several schemes in social and health sectors and for the welfare of women and youth in the last five years.